usnistgov/fireflow/COMMON_ISSUES.md

-Delimiters are supposed to be "escapable" which means the delimiter can be included in a keyword value if it doesn't appear the the begin/end and if it is escaped (preceeded by another delimiter).
+Delimiters are supposed to be "escapable" which means the delimiter can be included in a keyword value if it doesn't appear the the begin/end and if it is escaped (preceded by another delimiter).
 This precludes empty key values, which are forbidden by the standard.

 Some FCS files use literal delimiters, presumably to allow empty keyword values.
 In this case, enable the flag `use_literal_delims`.

-### Non-ASCII
+### Non-ASCII delimiters

 Delimiters should be an ASCII character (value between 1 and 126).
 For files which do not follow this, pass `allow_non_ascii_delim`.